farisachugthai/ipython/docs/source/magics.rst

 You can also re-execute multiple lines of input easily by using the magic :magic:`rerun` or :magic:`macro` functions.
 The macro system also allows you to re-execute previous lines which include magic function calls (which require special processing).
-Type %macro? for more details on the macro system.
+Type ``%macro?`` for more details on the macro system.

 A history function :magic:`history` allows you to see any part of your input history by printing a range of the _i variables.

-You can also search ('grep') through your history by typing ``%hist -g somestring``.
-This is handy for searching for URLs, IP addresses, etc. You can bring history entries listed by '%hist -g' up for editing with the %recall command, or run them immediately with :magic:`rerun`.
+You can also search (:command:`grep`) through your history by typing ``%hist -g somestring``.
+This is handy for searching for URLs, IP addresses, etc. You can bring history entries listed by '%hist -g' up for editing with the `%recall` command, or run them immediately with :magic:`rerun`.

 .. _output_caching: